-The goal of rhinoplasty is to aesthetically reshape the nose to the patient’s liking.
+A rhinoplasty is also known as nose molding or shaping.
+The goal of rhinoplasty is to reshape the nose aesthetically to the patient’s liking.
 This procedure is performed under general anesthesia.
-Incisions are generally made inside the nose to provide access to the nasal dorsum, tip and septum.
-Patients are required to wear a nasal splint for compression for 1 week after surgery.
-Patients may have difficulty with nasal breathing for the first week secondary to nasal swelling and obstruction from nasal discharge.
-It’s important to keep the head elevated as much as possible to decrease the amount of post-operative swelling.
+Incisions are generally made inside the nose to provide access to the nasal dorsum, tip, and septum.
+Patients are required to wear a nasal splint for compression for one week after surgery.
+Patients may have difficulty with nasal breathing for the first week, secondary to nasal swelling and obstruction from nasal discharge.
+It’s essential to keep the head elevated as much as possible to decrease the amount of post-operative swelling.
 Infection and hematomas are uncommon.
-Over or under correction are rare complications.
+Over or under-correction are rare complication.